Sign up for this email series:

 A specialist will become an important resource for your family as you navigate these uncharted waters.

 Don’t wait to see a specialist.
 It is important to do your research and schedule an appointment promptly, since it may take weeks or months to secure a face-to-face meeting.
 With specialized information, however, you will be able to understand the features of your child’s diagnosis and get professional help creating strategies to manage symptoms and treatment options.
-According to the Child Neurology Foundation, “Identifying your child’s treatment needs makes access to support services easier.”3
+According to the Child Neurology Foundation, “Identifying your child’s treatment needs makes access to support services easier.”

 Finding a specialist who is experienced with your child’s particular diagnosis will be the foundation for building your support system and action plan.

 Your provider will ask for your child’s detailed medical history.
 Be prepared.
 Children’s Hospital of Philadelphia suggests you send your child’s medical records from treating neurologists, but also expand the scope of information to include records from genetics, metabolism, or other relevant specialists.
-Bring reports of outside EEGs, MRIs, and other diagnostic studies prior to your meeting.5 By giving the specialist the opportunity to review previous studies in advance of your visit, you will be able to use your consultation time more effectively.
+Bring reports of outside EEGs, MRI scans, and other diagnostic studies prior to your meeting.
+By giving the specialist the opportunity to review previous studies in advance of your visit, you will be able to use your consultation time more effectively.

 If you need a translator, find out (in advance) if one is available, or arrange to bring your own.

 If the specialist you identify is located outside your region and an overnight stay is required, call the social work department at the hospital.
-Ask if the hospital has an arrangement with local hotels for discounts or if you would qualify for a stay at Ronald McDonald House, a nonprofit organization that provides food and shelter close to hospitals for chronically ill children, on a pay-as-you-can basis.6
+Ask if the hospital has an arrangement with local hotels for discounts or if you would qualify for a stay at Ronald McDonald House, a nonprofit organization that provides food and shelter close to hospitals for chronically ill children, on a pay-as-you-can basis.

 It’s natural to be anxious before this appointment.
-You’ve researched, planned, submitted test results, and perhaps travelled a distance to see this expert.
+You’ve researched, planned, submitted test results, and perhaps traveled a distance to see this expert.
 Try to be well rested, hydrated, and fed before you attend this meeting.
 You want to be alert and focused.
 Your child is depending on you.

 Take good notes during the meeting.
 Ask for any printed resource materials they might have on hand.
 Schedule a follow-up appointment.
 Write down and review your list of next steps with the specialist before you leave.